 Earlier this spring, we undertook a request for qualification process and shortlisted 12 companies with experience delivering modular homes.
 We have invited the top five companies to bid on the first two pilot projects.

 Request for proposal issued for pilot site

-We will issue a request for proposals (RFP) for these two pilot sites, located at 1500 Main Street and 1060 Howe Street, to advance due-diligence studies and site-specific project designs.
+We have issued a request for proposal (RFP) for a pilot site, located at 1500 Main Street, to advance due-diligence studies and site-specific project designs.

 - 1500 Main will accommodate approximately 40 to 80 micro homes (with private bathrooms and kitchens) and amenity space.

 - All of these homes will be available to individuals on income assistance or fixed incomes.

-- Each pilot site will be operated by a non-profit society that we are in the process of selecting.
+- The pilot project will be operated by a non-profit society that we are in the process of selecting.

 The successful proponent has submitted an application for a temporary development permit for each site.
 As part of that process, a formal community notification process will take place to seek input from neighbouring residents and businesses.
 The development permit application includes more detailed information on the non-profit that will operate and manage the homes.

 The five proponents for the pilot projects are:

 Following the pilot projects, future opportunities for modular housing projects will be opened to all 12 shortlisted companies, which further include: